 The concept of a boundary layer and dealt with the effects viscosity has on a fluid adjacent to solid surface and with the calculation of forces acting on the surface due to fluid friction.
-The knowledge of potential flow and of boundary layer theory makes it possible to treat and external flow problem as consisting broadly of two distinct regimes that immediately adjacent to the body's surface, where viscosity is predominant and where frictional force are generated, and that outside the boundary layer, where viscosity is neglected but velocities and pressure are affected by the physical presence of the body together with its associated boundary layer.
+The knowledge of potential flow and of boundary layer theory makes it possible to treat and external flow problem as consisting broadly of two distinct regimes that immediately adjacent to the body's surface, where viscosity is predominant and where frictional force is generated, and that outside the boundary layer, where viscosity is neglected but velocities and pressure are affected by the physical presence of the body together with its associated boundary layer.
+Objective iv) System and Pump Characteristics